-PickerWheel automation
+iOS | PickerWheel automation

 Apple PickerWheel view APIs

-Apple applies two main APIs for implementing the PickerWheel in an application UI, these APIs refer to the types of the sub elements organized in the PickerWheel rows.
+Apple applies two main APIs for implementing the PickerWheel in an application UI.
+These APIs refer to the types of subelements organized in the PickerWheel rows.
+The API types are defined by the developer that developed the application:

-• Title for row: when the pickerwheel values are of type "String" , arranged in rows.
+• Title for row: When the PickerWheel values are of type "string," arranged in rows.

 Automation API (via Appium XCUITest)